wotnak/farm_asset_termination/README.md

 terminated and archive them.
 A terminated asset page will display the termination time linked to the log that terminated the asset.

+Optionally:

+- termination logs can be automatically marked with configured category,
+- configured asset types can by default be marked as termination,
+- existing logs with configured termination category can be automatically marked as termination.

 Additionally all termination logs will have assigned 'Termination' log category for easier log filtering.